ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 - ``index.rst`` is the index page of the documentation.
 In this file, try to reuse the ``README.rst`` file to avoid duplication.

-In case you would like to include images or documents, it is recommended to add those in the ``_static/`` directory.
+If you would like to include images or documents, add them in the ``_static/`` directory.

 The ``src/`` Directory